Zeioth/heirline-components.nvim/README.md

 * **How can I avoid breaking changes?** Always use the components by importing `heirline-components.all`.
 That way internal changes (that will likely happen) won't affect you.

 ## Roadmap
+* BUXFIX: Currently icons will fail to load.
+Let's create a config optio so users can pass them (and let's also define defaults).
 * Ensure all components are agnostic → Let's ensure there are no external dependencies left.
 * Implement an aditional component for overseer.
 * On the compiler.nvim component (which we may rebrand, or copy as overseer component), try to remove the hotfix condition that prevents overseer from displaying a error on new buffers.
 They might have fixed that.